 Andermatt

 A vision for Swiss Alpine living

-FOREWORD CONTENTS 3
+FOREWORD CONTENTS 2

 What I see

 Our chairman, Samih O. Sawiris, on his personal journey into the valley of Andermatt.

 Anyone who sets foot in Andermatt will agree that it's a simply charming Swiss mountain village in a dramatically stunning location.
 At least that's how I felt about it on my first visit in 2005.
 I was amazed by how open-minded the locals were - the people here are more cosmopolitan than many a city dweller - and immediately saw enormous potential for tourism opportunities in the area.
 After all, the best decisions are made spontaneously, and so work on the development started only six months later.

 Since day one of our efforts to revitalise the village, our goal has been to turn this beautiful and easily accessible place into a year-round destination with exciting job opportunities and countless possibilities for outdoor activities.
 A big task, but it helps that the Swiss are known for their reliability, which I've come to appreciate immensely over the years.
 Today, the old and new parts of the village blend organically, attracting shop owners, restaurateurs, hoteliers and visitors alike, while the ski area with its state-of-the-art lifts and slopes, the golf course and the new concert hall are among the best in the country.
 In all of this, we're committed to making Andermatt Swiss Alps 100% sustainable, be it through investing in renewable energy sources or doing away with single-use plastics.

 Not so long ago, our ambition was eyed with scepticism now we find there's a lot of confidence in us to pioneer a fresh experience of Swiss Alpine living.
 The following pages are a celebration of the people, places and ideas driving the town's development to make our vision become reality.
 Samih O. Sawiris Chairman Andermatt Swiss Alps AG

 - Samih O. Sawiris is passionate about Andermatt's potential

 - 2. A vision in the snow: Andermatt from above

-١. YEAR-ROUND MOUNTAIN LIVING 6
+١. YEAR-ROUND MOUNTAIN LIVING 5

-11. A SNOWSURE DESTINATION 16
+П. A SNOWSURE DESTINATION 15

-111 .
-LOCAL COLOUR 30
+Ш. LOCAL COLOUR 33

 IV.
-THOUGHTFUL DESIGN 38
+THOUGHTFUL DESIGN 41

-٧. A SUSTAINABLE FUTURE 54
+V A SUSTAINABLE FUTURE 57

-Switzerland's crossroads Located in the very heart of Switzerland, Andermatt has acted as a major crossroads for trade for centuries.
+ON THE MAP Rienzenstock Brunnenstock Schijenstock Göschenen Schneehühnerstock Gütsch Oberalppass Cuolm d'Ursera Nätschen Sedrun → Disentis → Rossbodenstock Andermatt Badus Hospental Six Madun Gurschenstock Gemsstock Switzerland's crossroads Located in the very heart of Switzerland, Andermatt has acted as a major crossroads for trade for centuries.
 Still today it is accessible from everywhere, whether by road, rail or air.